Skip to main content

 Major Trails And Attractions

-As a strict nature reserve, visitor access is limited to designated ecological trails and organized scientific excursions.
+As a strict nature reserve, visitor access is limited to designated ecological trails and organised scientific excursions.
 Walking routes through old-growth oak and pine forests allow visitors to experience the atmosphere of primeval Polissian woodland.
 Beaver dams and the wetland landscapes they create are accessible on boardwalk trails.
 Birdwatching opportunities are excellent, particularly during spring when forest birds are most vocal and active.
-Educational programs introduce school groups to forest ecology and the region's cultural heritage.
+Educational programmes introduce school groups to forest ecology and the region's cultural heritage.

 Visitor Facilities And Travel